AntIT-1/dns/README.md

 ![image](https://github.com/AntIT-1/dns/assets/141161539/ec07008f-e8ea-40c8-948e-d228f57c8c26)

 Go back to Client-1 and attempt to ping “search”, observe the results of the CNAME record.
+The word "search" was resolved to www.google.com because of the CNAME settings we changed in the DNS record.

 ![image](https://github.com/AntIT-1/dns/assets/141161539/ac59ddf3-7987-4204-8250-21d3d1c13180)

-The word "search" was resolved to www.google.com because of the CNAME settings we changed.